RangaVirender/lab/index.md

 Indian Institute of Technology Roorkee,\
 Roorkee- 247667, Uttarakhand, India

+# Research
+My PhD research is focused on study of &gamma;-rays production from <sup>16</sup>O using proton beam.
+It includes theoretical analysis using optical model potential as well as beam-line experiment and realistic GEANT4 simulations.
+I use CERN-ROOT toolkit for data analysis.

 # Education
 B.Sc.
 (H) Physics(2012-15)\
 Hans Raj College, University of Delhi, New Delhi